MarcinOrlowski/process-dotenv/README.md

 Use composer to install this package as your development dependency:

-    composer require --dev marcin-orlowski/dotenv-helper
+    composer require --dev marcin-orlowski/process-dotenv

-It will install `process-env` script in usual `vendor/bin` folder.
+It will install `process-dotenv` script in usual `vendor/bin` folder.

 ## License ##